gotwalt/redlink/Readme.markdown

 Redlink provides a basic CLI experience as well as a growing set of APIs for actual manipulation.

-`relink locations` returns a list of locations and thermostats connected to your account.
+`redlink locations` returns a list of locations and thermostats connected to your account.

 # TODO